 - Not Quite Dead: You can shoot your wife or set fire to her, but unless you reduce her to a bloody pulp, there's a chance she'll get up again.
 And even when you've done that, you've still got to deal with her unborn child!

 - "Psycho" Strings: When you take an axe to your wife, each swing is punctuated by shrieking notes.

 - Red Herring: There's a bunch of things you can do like killing and cooking the deer that don't help win the game.

 - Retraux: The game's graphics are done in the style of an 8-bit Nintendo game.

-- Schmuck Bait: The game tells you after you die, and the first time you meet the monster, that you can press "O" to summon her, pretty much inviting this trope.
+- Schmuck Bait: The game tells you after you die, and the first time you meet Eleanor, that you can press "O" to summon her, pretty much inviting this trope.
 Although it's probably mainly intended as an Anti-Frustration Feature once you've had your Jump Scare.

-- Shotguns Are Just Better: The weapon that the protagonist uses.
+- Shotguns Are Just Better: The weapon that Red uses.

-- Story Breadcrumbs: There is a picture of the woman over the bed, and the place she comes out of and drags you back to has some bubbles as though something was dumped there recently.
-These facts combined with the bottles of booze strewn around suggest that the woman may have a legitimate grievance.
+- Story Breadcrumbs: There is a picture of Eleanor over the bed, and the place she comes out of and drags you back to has some bubbles as though something was dumped there recently.
+These facts combined with the bottles of booze strewn around suggest that Eleanor may have a legitimate grievance.

-- There Is No Kill Like Overkill: Once the monstrous wife is down, you can attack her corpse till it's just a bloody mush, then the small fetus thing comes out and you have to kill it to really win.
+- There Is No Kill like Overkill: Once Eleanor is down, you can attack her corpse till it's just a bloody mush, then the small fetus comes out and you have to kill it to really win.

 - Unwinnable by Design: Don't go doing the activities suggested by the author's description if you want to have the resources to survive the ending.